fmdz387/cli-ai/README.md

 ![image](https://github.com/user-attachments/assets/46837c45-ad5a-48f3-92f0-a1cf9872c918)

-A simple Unix-based command-line AI assistant that translates natural language into shell commands.
+A simple command-line AI assistant that translates natural language into shell commands.
+Supports all Windows and Unix-based systems (Linux, MacOS).

 ## Note
 - API key is stored securely in your system's keyring and is not shared outside of this machine.